Inflect logo

 Power Cost$0.11/kWh – as of December 2025Deregulated market provides competitive industrial pricing.

-Disaster RiskLow (2.7/10) – as of December 2025Stable geography with very low seismic activity.
+Disaster RiskLow (2.7/10) – as of December 2025Stable geography with minimal seismic activity.

-Sales Tax5% GST – as of December 2025Alberta remains the only province without PST.
+Sales Tax5% GST – as of December 2025Alberta is Canada’s only province without PST.

 Network & Connectivity Ecosystem

-Calgary operates as the primary interconnection point for Western Canada, bridging the gap between coastal hubs and central markets.
+Calgary operates as a critical interconnection point, bridging the gap between coastal hubs and central markets.
 As of December 2025, the connectivity landscape is defined by its resilience and growing density.

 Carrier Density & Carrier Neutrality: Carrier count: ~10 carriers.
 Facilities in the region remain largely carrier neutral, providing access to a diverse mix of local and international transit providers as of December 2025.

 Direct Cloud On-Ramps: Over 2, enabling access to 1 cloud regions.
-Enterprise users can access AWS directly within the metro area, reducing the need for backhauling traffic to coastal hubs as of December 2025.
+Enterprise users can access AWS directly within the metro area, which removes the need to backhaul traffic to coastal hubs as of December 2025.

 Power Analysis

-Energy infrastructure in Calgary is characterized by a unique deregulated market and a shifting generation mix.
+Energy infrastructure in Calgary is defined by a unique deregulated market and a shifting generation mix that favors stability.

 Average Cost Of Power: Industrial electricity is approximately $0.11/kWh, as of December 2025.
-The generation mix includes roughly 20.8% fossil fuels, with the remainder coming from hydro, nuclear, and growing renewable sources.
+The generation mix includes roughly 20.8% fossil fuels, while the remainder comes from hydro, nuclear, and growing renewable sources.
 This pricing structure helps stabilize operational expenses for high-consumption deployments.

 Market Access, Business & Tax Climate

-Calgary offers a business-friendly environment that attracts large-scale enterprise headquarters and tech startups alike.
+Calgary offers a business-friendly environment that attracts large-scale enterprise headquarters and tech startups.

 Regional Market Reach: A presence in Calgary effectively serves the 4.5 million residents of Alberta while providing a low-latency gateway to British Columbia, Saskatchewan, and the Northern United States.